Sharmiliqueen/smart-tourist-safety-system/README.md

 ---

-## Authors
+## Project Highlights

-* Sharmili P.
+* Multi-user system (Tourist + Authority)
+* Real-time monitoring dashboard
+* AI-powered anomaly detection
+* Blockchain-based identity security
+* Interactive map with alerts

 ---

+##  Note

+This project is a prototype demonstrating the integration of AI, Blockchain, and Geo-fencing technologies for enhancing tourist safety systems.

+---

+##  Author

+**Sharmili P.**

+---

- If you found this project interesting, feel free to star the repository!
+⭐ If you found this project interesting, feel free to star the repository!